bytemaster/bytemaster.github.io/_posts/2016-01-04-The-Benefits-of-Proof-of-Work.md

 ## Work Defined

 If we are going to talk about the benefits of proof-of-work, then it helps to have a useful definition of work.
-In terms of physics, work is defined as *power* times *time*.
+In terms of physics, work is defined as *power*  X  *time*.

         W = Pt